 What Does it Take to Be a Mapping Technician?

-Career Description Calculate mapmaking information from field notes, and draw and verify accuracy of topographical maps.
+Job Description & Duties Calculate mapmaking information from field notes, and draw and verify accuracy of topographical maps.

 - Compare topographical features or contour lines with images from aerial photographs, old maps, or other reference materials to verify the accuracy of their identification.